-- 16. The insolvency practitioner should be satisfied, at each stage of the process, that there are procedures in place to ensure that a full assessment is made of the debtor's personal and financial circumstances.
+- 40.16.
+The insolvency practitioner needs to should be satisfied, at each stage of the process, that there are procedures in place to ensure that ana full assessment is made of the debtor's personal and financial circumstances.
 The assessment should be documented to record the debtor's circumstances and, if this is conducted by way of a telephone or video-conference call an electronic recording or, if none was made, a contemporaneous note of the call should form part of the records and be retained.
-The assessment should include the following: - a) the solutions available and their viability; - b) the debtor's understanding of the process, and commitment to it; - whether the debtor is subject to any factors that make them vulnerable and, if so, any necessary adjustments and, subject to the debtor's consent, an accurate record of the vulnerabilities; - d) whether the debtor is likely to be able to fulfil their obligations under the terms of the arrangement for its duration; - e) the likely attitude of any key creditors and the general body of creditors, in particular as to the fairness and balance of the proposals; - f) whether an IVA would have a reasonable prospect of being approved and successfully implemented; and - g) whether an interim order is needed or available.
+The assessment should include the following: - a) the solutions available and their viability; - b) whether the debtor is being sufficiently cooperative; - e)b) the debtor's understanding of the process, and commitment to it; - whether the debtor is subject to any factors that make them vulnerable and, if so, any necessary adjustments and, subject to the debtor's consent, an accurate record of the vulnerabilities; - d) whether the debtor is likely to be able to fulfil their obligations under the terms of the arrangement for its duration; - d)e) the likely attitude of any key creditors and the general body of creditors, in particular as to the fairness and balance of the proposals; - e)f) whether an IVA would have a reasonable prospect of being approved and successfully implemented; and - f)g) whether an interim order is needed or available.